 Matt Biondi

 One of the most graceful aquatic animals around is a mammal.
 In the spring of 1988, before he went on to win seven Olympic medals, Matt Biondi went to the San Diego zoo to swim with dolphins.
-Not because some sponsor wanted images of the two species, but in order to watch and learn from the smooth and efficient movements of the dolphins.
-The 6’7’’ tall California native wasn’t just an outstanding freestyle swimmer, where he had the world records in 50 and 100 meters, but also a fantastic butterfly swimmer, where he was a favorite to win the 100 meters at the Seoul Olympics.
+Not because some sponsor wanted images of the two species swimming together, but because he wanted to watch and learn from the smooth and efficient movements of the dolphins.
+The 6’7’’ tall California native wasn’t just an outstanding freestyle swimmer, (winning world records in the 50 and 100m freestyle), but also a fantastic butterfly swimmer, where he was a favorite to win the 100m at the Seoul Olympics.

-Henry Myers, who competed for the St. George Dragon Swimming Club in Brooklyn, had started experimenting throwing his arms over the water surface already in 1933.
+Henry Myers, who competed for the St. George Dragon Swimming Club in Brooklyn, had started experimenting throwing his arms over the water surface back in 1933.
 However, it wasn’t until the 1950s that butterfly became an established style.
-Back then, it hardly resembled the graceful way that dolphins swim, as butterfly swimmers back then used the breaststroke leg kick.
+Back then, it hardly resembled the graceful way that dolphins swim—butterfly swimmers back then used the breaststroke leg kick.

-This style was really only a pain in the neck and was mostly seen as some kind of trial to show others what you’re made of.
-The best butterfly swimmer in the training group might have been somewhat of an oddball, but was nevertheless able to show that he or she could take a beating and was thus accorded a high level of status in the group.
+This style used to be a pain in the neck and was mostly seen as some kind of trial to show others what you were made of.
+The best butterfly swimmer in the training group might have been somewhat of an oddball but was nevertheless able to show that he or she could take a beating and was thus accorded a high level of status in the group.

 It wasn’t until the 1990s that it became commonplace to swim parts of the butterfly race underwater, which resulted in a huge advantage.
 First, you were able to avoid the tough resistance of the water surface.
 Second, we were able to increase the speed of your kicks and thus your overall speed.

-Matt Biondi had a vision telling him that underwater swimming could make him go faster, but he wasn’t sure as to whether he had enough guts to use it in a race setting at the 100 meters butterfly Olympic final.
-In the final, all he and everyone else in the race used were two underwater kicks at the start and when turning.
+Matt Biondi had a vision in which he was told that underwater swimming could make him go faster, but he wasn’t sure whether he had enough guts to use it in a race setting at the 100m butterfly Olympic final.
+In the final back then, racers used two underwater kicks at the start and when turning.
 Two kicks is about what you need to even resurface.
-Eight years later, the established standard was doing eight or nine kicks at the start.
+Eight years later, the established standard was to use eight or nine kicks at the start.
 Anyway, in the starting field at Seoul where the competitors made so few kicks, Biondi took off and had a big lead after a length.
-His 24.53 was sixteen hundredths of a second below the world record and everything looked fine for the huge American.
+His 24.53 was 16 hundredths of a second below the world record and everything looked fine for the huge American.

-Nevertheless, 100 meters of world class butterfly swimming represents a massive effort.
+Nevertheless, 100 meters of world-class butterfly swimming represents a massive effort.
 The physiological explanation behind this is that as the arms pull simultaneously, the momentary speed increases and decreases at a higher rate compared to other styles.
-The speed is the highest at the last part of the arm stroke, to then decrease when the arms are returned followed by a new acceleration during the next arm stroke.
-The acceleration up to the top speed means that the resistance increases fourfold, which is the main reason why butterfly swimming requires so much energy.
-Water is approximately 800 times denser than air and creates a great deal of resistance already in freestyle, where the swimmer is still able to maintain a more even speed.
-In butterfly, the resistance may thus become extremely difficult to handle.
+The speed is the highest at the last part of the arm stroke, then decreases when the arms are returned, followed by a new acceleration during the next arm stroke.
+The acceleration up to the top speed means that resistance increases fourfold, which is the main reason why butterfly swimming requires so much energy.
+Water is approximately 800 times denser than air and creates a great deal of resistance in freestyle where the swimmer is still able to maintain a more even speed.
+In butterfly the resistance may thus become extremely difficult to handle.